TheForceEngine/TheForceEngine.github.io/_posts/2020-12-27-TFE-Classic-Renderer-Complete.md

 The required vertex attributes to draw the polygon are copied into flat arrays which will be used directly for several reasons: to avoid indexing into the larger list, and the arrays are mutable, allowing the clipping routines to change and add values without modifying the larger data set.
 If the shading mode requires texture coordinates, they are copied from the polygon into the array.
 If vertex shading is required, the intensity values calculated during the Transform and Lighting step are copied.

 ### Clipping
-Next polygons are clipped against five (5) frustum planes: near plane (at Z = 1.0), left, right, top, and bottom.
+Next polygons are clipped against five (5) frustum planes: the near plane (at Z = 1.0), left, right, top, and bottom planes.
 In TFE, float-point sub-renderer, the left and right planes are adjusted based on the (potentially) widescreen aspect ratio.
 The top and bottom planes are computed, taking into account the sheared perspective.
-Given a convex polygon as input, theresult will be a complex polygon or be discarded - which happens when a polygon is fully behind a plane.
+Given a convex polygon as input, the result will be a complex polygon or be discarded - which happens when a polygon is fully behind a plane.

 ### Drawing
 If the polygon survives clipping, its vertices are projected into screenspace and then drawing can begin.
 If flat shading is used, a single color or intensity value is generated for the polygon using the procedure described in the **Lighting** section above.
 In this case the polygon normal and average Z value is used.